Skip to main content

 On macOS, GUI apps like Claude Desktop may not have ~/.local/bin in their PATH, so using the full path to uvx avoids "command not found" errors.

 Once configured, restart Claude Desktop and start asking trading questions.
-The MCP tools will be called automatically when relevant.
+The MCP tools are called automatically when relevant.

 Real Conversation Examples